NIST World Trade Center Disaster Investigation: FEMA World Trade Center Building Performance Study

-In the aftermath of the World Trade Center complex, researchers responded immediately by traveling to ground zero where they began collecting data.
-Among the first was the Federal Emergency Management Agency (FEMA) and American Society of Civil Engineers (ASCE), who together formed a Building Performance Study Team to understand how the building structures failed and why.
+In the aftermath of the attacks, researchers responded immediately by traveling to the World Trade Center site where they began collecting data.
+Among the first were members of the Federal Emergency Management Agency (FEMA) and American Society of Civil Engineers (ASCE), who together formed a Building Performance Study Team to understand how the building structures failed and why.
 The team produced the first official government report attempting to explain the destruction of the World Trade Center complex.

 They were able to make many observations and findings, including preliminary analysis of the damaged structures, analysis of the buildings' fire suppression systems, and recommendations to building codes and fire standards for including airplane impact into building design.
-FEMA's final report, issued in May 2002, also provided a substantial amount of data about the event not documented elsewhere.
+FEMA's final report, FEMA 403 issued in May 2002, titled World Trade Center Building Performance Study: Data Collection, Preliminary Observations, and Recommendations, also provided a substantial amount of data about the event not documented elsewhere.
 Their findings suggested that fires, in conjunction with damage to the structural members and fire suppression systems inflicted by the jet airliners, played a key role in the collapse of the buildings.

 However, the team's investigation was hampered by a number of issues.
 The lack of authority of investigators to impound pieces of steel for examination before they were recycled led to the loss of important pieces of evidence that were destroyed early during the search and rescue effort, and much of the steel had already been recycled in the one month that had lapsed between the attack and the deployment of the team.
 The team was further impeded by ongoing criminal investigations by the FBI and NTSB.
 In a hearing to the U.S. House of Representatives' Committee on Science on March 6, 2002, a panel of witnesses and experts described the obstacles as: